conf-parsimonyandlearning/cpal-website/tracks.md

 We meanwhile aim to showcase the latest research innovations at all stages of the research process, from work-in-progress to recently published papers.
-Concretely, we ask members of the community to submit a conference-style paper (from four to eight pages, with extra pages for references) describing the work.
+Concretely, we ask members of the community to submit a conference-style paper (at most nine pages, with extra pages for references allowed) describing the work.
 Please also upload a short (250 word) abstract to [OpenReview](https://openreview.net/group?id=CPAL.cc/2024/Conference).
 OpenReview submissions may also include any of the following supplemental